 A home energy audit can help you find the spots where your home is losing energy through leaks, drafts, or products and appliances that use excess energy.
 The assessment can explain how to save on energy expenses, including long- and short-term energy-saving options.

 4. Properly seal your leaks.

 From your air ducts to attics, walls and windows, there are many areas in your home that may be letting cold air seep through.
 Simply cover drafty windows with a heavy-duty, clear plastic sheet, and add caulk or weatherstripping to seal leaks coming through doors and windows.
 Contact Farnell Mechanical, Inc. to find out more about sealing your air ducts.

 One of the simplest ways to achieve lower utility bills is to switch out your less efficient holiday lights for LED lights.
 According to the U.S. Department of Energy, these energy efficient lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Auburn and Opelika.

 If you need to upgrade your furnace, look into an energy efficient furnace.
 Some systems can save significant amounts of money a year on annual heating bills versus older furnaces.
 Or, if you’ve made a replacement recently, remember to schedule a maintenance visit for your current system.
 A simple tune-up can help you achieve lower utility bills by making it easier for the system to operate.

-For more information on how you can lower your utility bills this winter, give Farnell Mechanical, Inc. in Opelika a call at 334-245-4748.
+For more information on how you can lower your utility bills this winter, give Farnell Mechanical, Inc. in Auburn and Opelika a call at 334-524-2458.